 Students learn grammar concepts important to good writing and practice them in writing assignments and grammar exercises.

 Students enter into algebra during the middle school years.
 Emphasis is on practicing and strengthening the math concepts which students have already learned while introducing new material.
 Math lessons are interactive and students are encouraged to learn from each other as well as from the teacher.
 Students are frequently quizzed to ensure that they comprehend the math concepts being covered.
-Tests are given every one to two weeks.
+Tests are given monthly or as needed.
 Students advance only after mastering the math concepts being studied.
-The goal of our math course at this level is to give students a strong basis for further study in advanced algebra and calculus.
-Our math course also integrates geometry and trigonometry within its curriculum.
+The goal of our math course at this level is to give students a strong basis for further study in advanced mathematics, which may include advanced algebra and calculus.

 Pre-algebra is a transitional math course, moving from the concrete concepts of arithmetic that are mastered initially, to the abstract concepts of algebra.
 In algebra the student continues on a course of algebraic study, including geometry and the fundamental aspects of problem solving.

 If there is one thing that stands out above all else, it is the massive changes that happen for the kids in those middle school years.
 Emotionally, physically, & mentally!
 I firmly believe staying at [the school] through the middle school years helped my son be prepared in each of those areas for the next steps in life.
 He was much more confident in his own abilities, and he knew he was mentally on board and ready for the challenge of high school.

 History lessons include exploring the methods of studying history and the different types of sources used in historical study.
 Students evaluate the different perspectives on history and complete many independent research assignments.
 Students then present these assignments to their classmates.
 Interactive lectures are also given in history and students learn about note taking.
 In addition to reading and research assignments, students are tested on each historical unit of study.